hamdi-bouasker/OSPF/README.md

 # Network Map with OSPF

-The provided network map done with Cisco Packet Tracer demonstrate how OSPF protocol work.
+The provided network map done with Cisco Packet Tracer demonstrate and simulate how OSPF protocol work in an enterprise network.

 # What is OSPF protocol?